-Air Pollution can harm lung development in children, can help cause early childhood asthma, and can produce a range of respiratory symptoms in children and adults.
-Higher air pollution levels have also been associated with a higher incidence of heart problems, including heart attacks, and toxic air pollutants can cause non-cancer health effects, and can increase the risk of developing cancer.
-People with asthma or other lung and heart conditions are most vulnerable to the effects of air pollution; children are especially vulnerable, since their lungs are still growing and developing, and they spend more time outdoors, and breathe faster than adults.
-Older adults, and adults who work or exercise outdoors for extended periods of time, are also vulnerable.
+Children, seniors, and people with asthma or other lung and heart conditions are most vulnerable to the effects of air pollution.
+Children are more vulnerable than adults because their lungs are still developing, they spend more time outdoors, and they breathe faster than adults do.
+Adults who work or exercise outdoors for extended periods of time are also vulnerable.

 Air quality standards define clean air and tell us how much of a substance can be in the air without causing harm.
-In most cases, California’s air quality standards are more protective of health than the federal standards.
-Santa Barbara County was designated unclassifiable/attainment for the 2008 federal 8-hour ozone standard on April 30, 2012.
-(The 1-hour federal ozone standard was revoked for Santa Barbara County).
-The County is also considered in attainment for the state 1-hour standard for ozone as of June, 2007.
-The California 8-hour ozone standard was implemented in May, 2006.
-The County violates the state 8-hour ozone standard and the state standard for PM10.
-The County is in attainment for the federal PM2.5 standard and the state PM2.5 standard (based on monitored data from 2006-2008).
+Federal standards have been set for seven pollutants, including ozone and particluates; California standards have been set for those seven plus four more.
+In most cases, California’s standards are more protective of health than the federal standards.
+Santa Barbara County fails to meet the California 8-hour ozone standard (implemented in May 2006) and the California standard for particulate matter less than 10 microns in diameter (PM10).
+As a result, we are required to adopt Clean Air Plans to show how we will reduce air pollution in order to attain the clean air standards and we are required to report the Air Quality Index (AQI), a scale of actual levels of ozone and other common pollutants in the air in relation to their health standard.
 Learn more about air quality standards and our attainment status at Meeting Air Quality Standards.
-On some days we breathe unhealthy air.
-We are required to adopt Clean Air Plans to show how we will reduce air pollution in order to attain the clean air standards, and to report the Air Quality Index (AQI), a scale of actual levels of ozone and other common pollutants in the air in relation to their health standard.
-To view historical statistics on ozone and particle pollution levels in Santa Barbara County and other areas, visit the California Air Resources Board.

 Ozone is a gas created when NOx (nitrogen oxides) and VOCs (volatile organic compounds) react chemically in the presence of sunlight and heat.
 Ozone is a primary ingredient of smog.